Querz/WorldPruner/README.md

 ## Whitelisting Chunks

-You can export a whiltelist from [MCASelector](https://github.com/Querz/mcaselector).
+You can create and export a whiltelist from [MCA Selector](https://github.com/Querz/mcaselector).
-More information how to create a whitelist [here](https://github.com/Querz/mcaselector/wiki/Selections#save-and-load-selections).
+More information on how to create a whitelist can be found [here](https://github.com/Querz/mcaselector/wiki/Selections#save-and-load-selections).

 If you want to create your own whitelist read [this](https://github.com/Querz/mcaselector/wiki/Selections#selection-file-format).

-**Note**: Inverted selections are not yet supported!